 Australian Marine Parks

-Transitional management arrangements apply in Macquarie Island Marine Park and the other 13 marine parks of the South-east Marine Parks Network, until a new management plan for the Network is prepared and comes into effect.
+Transitional management arrangements apply in Macquarie Island Marine Park and the other 13 marine parks of the South-east Marine Parks Network until a new management plan for the Network is finalised and comes into effect.
 Please visit Macquarie Island Marine Park transitional management arrangements and South-east Marine Parks transitional management arrangements for more information.

-Transitional management arrangements apply in Christmas Island Marine Park and Cocos (Keeling) Islands Marine Park until management plans for these marine parks are prepared and come into effect.
-Please visit the transitional management arrangements page for more information.
+Transitional management arrangements apply in Christmas Island Marine Park and Cocos (Keeling) Islands Marine Park until management plans for these marine parks are finalised and come into effect.
+Please visit the Indian Ocean Territories page for more information.

 We look after our parks by carefully and thoughtfully applying a range of zones to different areas of our oceans.